 Share this preemption language with your city attorney:

 Ask your state representative to repeal preemptions on plastic bags, containers, and polystyrene foam

 You can ask your state representative and/or state senator, “Would you be willing to sponsor/cosponsor a repealer bill to remove the preemptions on plastic bags, containers, and polystyrene foam?”
-Let us know if he/she is willing to cosponsor a bill.

 Cities in Florida that were forced to repeal their bag and/or foam ordinances include Coral Gables, St. Augustine Beach, Gainesville, Surfside, and Palm Beach.
 Alachua County also repealed their bag and foam ordinance after the Florida Retailers Federation threatened legal action if the county approved the plastic reduction ordinance.

 Did you know that in 2019, the FL Legislature passed a law preempting plastic straw bans?
 Luckily, Governor DeSantis vetoed this bad bill.
 This bad bill not only would have banned cities from banning straws, but it would have prevented cities from enforcing their already existing straw laws.
 Read more here.